queryluke/masseffect-5e-data/text/en/bestiary/albino-kath-hound.md

       text: >-
         The kath hound has advantage on attack rolls against any creature grappled by it.
+    innate-powercasting:
+      name: Innate Powercasting
+      text: >-
+        The albino kath hound's innate powercasting ability is Wisdom (power save DC 13, +5 to hit with power attacks).
+It can innately cast the following spells:
   actions:
     gore:
       name: Gore